Confluence Reviews& Product Details

 - Automatic headings numbering

-- Columns & sections that flow example Text
+- Columns & sections that flow

 However, some of the more technical users of the Confluence platform argue that the lack of these features is because the software is not a content formatting tool but a content tool.
 Above all, the above-mentioned missing features can be solved with CSS.
-True, this is not something that comes in handy to every user; however, you can solve it through plugins and macros.
+This is not something that comes in handy to every user; however, you can solve it through plugins and macros.

 Since 2004 the Confluence tool has joined forces with several other software to create a remarkable experience.
 Now let’s review how Confluence integrations can enhance your experience with the software.